apache/systemds/scripts/tutorials/federated/README.md

 The default parameters are set to execute a four worker setup on localhost.
 If you have access to other machines simply change the address list to the remote locations, either using IP addresses, or aliases.

-Also note the memory settings, and set these appropriately
+Also note the memory settings, and set these appropriately such that you do not run out of memory for local execution of 5 parallel java processes.

 Before going further it is expected that you have setup the default install of SystemDS described in: <http://apache.github.io/systemds/site/install>